Data Structures for Halfplane Proximity Queries and Incremental Voronoi Diagrams: Rightification of a Tree: Flarbs

 \section{Rightification of a Tree: Flarbs}

-The fixed-topology binary search tree maintained by our faster data structure for halfplane proximity queries changes in a particular way as we add sites to a Voronoi diagram.
+The specified-topology binary tree maintained by our faster data structure for halfplane proximity queries changes in a particular way as we add sites to a Voronoi diagram.
 We delay the specific connection for now, and instead define the way in which the tree changes: a tree restructuring operation called a ``flarb''.
 Then we bound the work required to implement a sequence of $n$ flarbs by showing that the total number of pointers changes (i.e., the total number of parent/left-child and parent/right-child relationships that change) is $O(n \log n)$.
 Thus, for the remainder of this section, we use the term \emph{cost} to refer to (a constant factor times) the number of pointer changes required to implement a tree-restructuring operation, not the actual running time of the implementation.
 This bound on cost will enable us to implement a sequence of $n$ flarbs via $O(n \log n)$ link and cut operations, for a total of $O(n \log^2 n)$ time.

 The flarb operation is parameterized by an ``anchored subtree'' which it transforms into a ``rightmost path''.
-An \emph{anchored subtree} $S$ of a binary search tree $T$ is a connected subgraph $S$ of $T$ that includes the root of~$T$.
-A \emph{right-leaning path} in a binary search tree $T$ is a path monotonically descending through the tree levels, always proceeding from a node to its right child.
+An \emph{anchored subtree} $S$ of a nonempty rooted binary tree $T$ is any connected subgraph $S$ of $T$ that includes the root of~$T$; in the special case of an empty tree $T$, we define an anchored subtree $S$ of $T$ to be the empty subgraph.
+A \emph{right-leaning path} in a rooted binary tree $T$ is a path monotonically descending through the tree levels, always proceeding from a node to its right child.
 A \emph{rightmost path} in $T$ is a right-leaning path that starts at the root of~$T$.